 Union Corruption Update has described this scheme more than once.
 Garry Craighead, a rock star among … Read More ➡

-On July 18, Charles Hill, former financial secretary of Glass, Molders, Pottery, Plastics and Allied Workers Local 46, was indicted in U.S. District Court for the Western District of Pennsylvania on one count of embezzling $7,000 in funds from the Avonmore (Westmoreland County), Pa.-based union.
-The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 4, Maria Nunez, former office secretary for International Association of Machinists and Aerospace Workers Local 1484, pleaded guilty in U.S. District Court for the Central District of California to one count of falsifying financial records of the Wilmington (Los Angeles, harbor area)-based union.
+The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 11, Jeffrey Davies, former president of American Federation of Government Employees Local 183, was sentenced in U.S. District Court for the District of Alaska to one year in prison and three years of probation for embezzling funds from the Anchorage-based union.
-He also was ordered to pay $92,766 in restitution and a $100 fine.
-Davies had pleaded guilty in June 2016 after being indicted on one count of embezzlement in December 2015.
-The union represents employees of the Alaska Railroad, a state-chartered and owned corporation.
-The actions follow a joint investigation by the FBI and the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 18, Lonzell Moore, former president of American Postal Workers Union Local 1730, was sentenced in U.S. District Court for the Northern District of Illinois to three years of probation and 200 hours of community service for embezzling $18,857 in funds from the Des Plaines-based union.
+He also was ordered to pay full restitution.
+Moore had pleaded guilty in July several days after being charged that month.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡